platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/_index.md

 {{< vendor/cli >}} integration:add --type=<service> ... --build-pull-requests=false
 ```

-You can then go through this guide and activate the environment when you're ready to deploy
+You can then go through this guide and activate the environment when you're ready to deploy.

 Now you have a local Git repository, a {{< vendor/name >}} project,
 and a way to push code to that project.
 Next you can configure your project to